 Outpatient

-Free to choose your doctor if he/she is working with the statutory insurance (you have to pay a small practice fee for a medical round each quarter and doctor; you can avoid paying for the second doctor in a quarter by being referred to him/her from the first one)
+- Free to choose your doctor if he/she is working with the statutory insurance (you have to pay a small practice fee for a medical round each quarter and doctor; you can avoid paying for the second doctor in a quarter by getting a referral from the initial doctor)

-Med clinical substance (physiotherapy) with an excess of 10 percent and 10 Euro per receipt charge (for patients older than 18 years).
+- Med clinical substance (physiotherapy) with an excess fee per receipt charge (for patients older than 18 years).

 Inpatient:

-Patients older than 18 years have to pay an extra fee of per day for the maximum of 28 days a year.
+- Patients older than 18 years have to pay an extra fee per day for a maximum of 28 days a year.

 Dental: